Green Mountains Vermont, USA Travel Guide

 Weston Playhouse Theatre Company (Weston) has professional summer theater.
 Community theaters offer local productions.

-Vermont Maple Festival (St. Albans), Vermont Cheesemakers Festival (Shelburne Farms), and various Brewfest events happening throughout the year.
+Vermont Maple Festival (St. Albans), Vermont Cheesemakers Festival (Shelburne Farms), and various Brewfest annual events.

 An annual event in late June (Killington), offering a themed an experience of history with performances and crafts.